 The coordinator may perform transmissions to a device at any point in the CFP.
-Hence, all devices must listen for receptions during the whole CFP.
-Vice versa, the coordinator must be listening to the channel for receptions during each GTS.
+If the capFullDuplex was negotiated during association, devices shall enable the receiver within the whole superframe.
+Otherwise, the connection is assumed to be half duplex.
+In that case, devices shall enable their receiver outside their own GTSs.

 GTS allocation and signalling